Meditation on Taylor Series

 \[f(x + a) = \lim_{\D x \ra 0} f(x) + f'(x)\D x + f'(x + \D x)\D x + \ldots\]

-Which of course corresponds to just integrating the derivative of \(f\):
+Which corresponds to just integrating the derivative of \(f\):

 Alternatively we may write this as applying an infinitesimal translation operator \(T_{\e}\) infinitely many times, which just leads back to the exponential expression: